eckoecho/Prediction-of-Product-Sales/README.md

 # Recommendation

 My analysis indicates the need for fast and low effort foods.
-Adding more ready-made or on-the-go foods help to raise outlet sales.
+Adding more ready-made or on-the-go foods increase outlet sales.

 Futhermore, higher Item MRP increase outlet sales.
 Stock each outlet with higher MRP and sales will increase.